The Liver Birds: History

 The pilot and Series 1 starred Pauline Collins as Dawn and Polly James as Beryl Hennessey.
 In Series 2, Nerys Hughes debuted as Sandra Hutchinson, replacing Dawn for the rest of the programme's run.
 Beryl was the more 'common' one, while Sandra was soft-spoken and more refined, due to the influence of her snobbish, overbearing mother (Mollie Sugden).

 Carla Lane drew on her own mother for the character – "Mrs Hutchinson, I think she was my mother.
 I'm sure she was my mother".
-Beryl's 'common' mother (the Hennesseys live in Bootle, a working class district north of the city) was played by Sheila Fay.
+Beryl's 'common' mother (the Hennesseys live in Bootle, a working class town north of the city) was played by Sheila Fay.
 Future Emmerdale actor Elizabeth Estensen as Carol Boswell replaced Beryl from Series 5 onwards.

-The title comes from the name given to two sculpted birds perched on top of the Royal Liver Building at Pier Head in the city of Liverpool.
+The title comes from the liver bird that is a symbol of Liverpool; two sculpted birds appear on top of the Royal Liver Building at Pier Head in the city.
 Michael Mills, who commissioned the series, came up with the title, although it was initially disliked by Carla Lane.
 The Scaffold – a pop group whose line-up comprised John Gorman, later of Tiswas fame, poet Roger McGough, and Mike McCartney – sang the title song.

 Both the pilot and all four episodes from series 1 (originally aired in 1969) are missing, presumed wiped in their entirety, however, the opening titles (including some footage from one of the missing episodes) still exist.

 The first series was stopped after four episodes because Polly James' hectic schedule—working every evening on Anne of Green Gables in the West End, then rehearsing all day for the TV show—was proving too much.
 By the time James was available again, Pauline Collins had moved to LWT's Upstairs, Downstairs.
 The producer Sydney Lotterby remembered having worked with Nerys Hughes on The Likely Lads and, wrongly believing the Welsh actress was from Liverpool, asked her to read for a part in The Liver Birds.
 (Neither actress really had a Liverpool accent: James was from Oswaldtwistle, near Blackburn, and Hughes was from Rhyl.)
 Impressed with Hughes' reading, he offered her the part of Sandra, and the new series, in colour, began.
 The first episode of the second series aired on 7 January 1971.
 The actresses got on well together.
 "The rapport between Polly and myself was fairly instant.
 It was excellent.
 It happened in a twinkling really." said Hughes later, and James added, "We just fitted together.
 We learned our lines sipping Pernod milkshakes."

 Following the second series, Myra Taylor, who missed her family, stopped writing for the show.
 With 13 episodes commissioned for the third series, Michael Mills felt that the writing duties would be too much for Lane to handle alone, so he handed six episodes to the writing duo of Jack Seddon and David Pursall.
 This writing arrangement finished at the end of the third series.